ad-jrn/OCP-Workshop-Guide/README.md

 ```

 Depending on whether or not that Pod is still running, you may receive a lot of output.
 But as you can see, OCP excels in simplifying the work processes shown today.

+And that will conclude our workshops for today!
+I highly recommend continuing to explore the web console, as it is your own temporary environment.
+Please refrain from making any permanent changes until after the workshop tomorrow.